OutSystems/docs-support/src/enterprise/licensing/manage/free-up-environment.md

 <div class="info" markdown="1">

-If your infrastructure as been flagged for abuse the environment release will not be immediate: it will trigger a request to OutSystems licensing to review your request.
+If your infrastructure has been flagged for abuse the environment release will not be immediate: it will trigger a request to OutSystems licensing to review your request.

 </div>